Skip to content

 How do you handle bullying incidents at HOP?

 HOP does not tolerate bullying or harassment of students, families, teachers, or staff (including the Planning Team).
 This includes conduct that is based on a person’s actual or perceived race, color, national origin, sex, disability, sexual orientation, gender identity or expression, religion or any other distinguishing characteristics.
-Our Policy on Bullying and Harassment covers conduct at co-op, online, and at other HOP-sponsored events.
+Our Policy on Bullying and Harassment covers conduct at HOP, online, and at other HOP-sponsored events.
 HOP’s Policy on Bullying and Harassment contains details on what constitutes bullying or harassment, what actions may be taken when it occurs and how to report incidents to the Action Committee.
 If you are aware of bullying or harassment taking place, please report it to an adult teacher and/or the Planning Team as soon as possible.
 To read our entire Policy on Bullying and Harassment, click HERE.

 Can I drop a class or add a class after the semester has begun?